Dried Spearmint, Mentha spicata, is also called dried mint, dried spearmint leaves, or dried mint leaves.

 Substitute 1 teaspoon Dried Mint for 1 tablespoon fresh spearmint, or 1 teaspoon Dried Mint per 1/4 teaspoon spearmint extract.

 You will see some online resources telling you that if you don’t have Dried Mint on hand you can use mint tea leaves.
 We're not fans of that thought process.
-Yes the Dried Mint sold commercially is most likely spearmint, but the leaves used for mint tea are most frequently peppermint.
+Yes the Dried Mint sold commercially is most likely spearmint, but the leaves used for mint tea may also be peppermint.
 Spearmint and Peppermint have completely different flavor profiles and do not make good substitutes for one another.

 |Also Called||Dried spearmint, dried spearmint leaves, or dried mint leaves|